Kjack1983/map-project-route/README.md

 sudo docker ps (@see containers)
 ```

+The folling command able will build the docker containers for the server, client and mongodb instances and will also insert data into the remote database.
+For any reason the database fails to load then will fallback to local data routes store in a file please check `server/ config/routedata.js`.

 The server and client side react application should be up and running by now.
-You should be able to see the application on localhost (http://localhost:3001/).
+You should be able to see the application loading on localhost (http://localhost:3001/).

 if you are facing issues with running the docker containers.
 Please change the .env file variable to the following below: